TITLE 8 SOCIAL SERVICES

 (4) A systematic alien verification for entitlements (SAVE) response showing no service record on an individual or an immigration status making the individual ineligible for a benefit is not a finding of fact or conclusion of law that the individual is not lawfully present.

-L. Income and resources of ineligible aliens: All the resources and a prorated share of income of an ineligible alien, or of an alien whose alien status is unverified, shall be considered in determining eligibility and the cash assistance benefit amount for the remaining eligible benefit group members.
+L. Income and resources of ineligible non-citizens: All the resources and a prorated share of income of an ineligible non-citizen, or of a non-citizen whose status is unverified, shall be considered in determining eligibility and the cash assistance benefit amount for the remaining eligible benefit group members.

 8.102.410.11 RESIDENCE: